x64x2/8emu/README.md

-# CHIP-8 Emulator

-This is a CHIP-8 emulator written in C. The CHIP-8 is a simple, interpreted programming language that was used on computers in the 1970s and 1980s.
+ The CHIP-8 was used on computers in the 1970s and 1980s.
 It was mainly used to make simple games and was popular on the COSMAC VIP, Telmac 1800, and other home computers.

-Building and Running
+# Building and Running

 To build the emulator, you will need a C compiler.
 Navigate to the root directory of the emulator and run the following command: